Instructions For Use

 CAUTION: WAIT UNTIL THE CUP HAS COOLED BEFORE INSERTING INTO YOUR BODY.

-Do not use: bleach, antimicrobial soaps, or sanitizers to clean the cup as these chemicals might damage the cup.
-Mild soaps are OK.
+Do not use: bleach, antimicrobial soaps, or sanitizers to clean the cup as these may damage the cup.
+Some mild soaps are OK, but we suggest plain water.
+(See "Tips for Use" section on FAQs & Tips page.)

 1. Wash hands with soap and water.